romeric/Fastor/README.md

 As you can observe with combination of `permutation`, `contraction`, `reduction` and `einsum` (which itself is a glorified wrapper over the first three) any type of tensor contraction, and permutation that you can percieve of, is possible, and using meta-programming the right amount of stack memory to be allocated is deduced at compile time.

 ### A minimal framework
-Fastor is extremely light weight, its a *header-only* library, requires no build or compilation process and has no external dependencies.
+Fastor is extremely light weight, it is a *header-only* library, requires no build or compilation process and has no external dependencies.
 It is written in pure C++11 from the foundation.

 ### Similar Projects
 Similar projects exist in particular